cisco/cisco-network-puppet-module/README.md

 Loadbalance protocol.
 This is valid only when the bundle hash is 'ip-l4port'.
 Valid values are 'tcp, 'udp' or keyword 'default'.

 ##### `load_bal_method_start_port`
-Start port of range (to match only packets in the range of port numbers).
+Starting port in range (to match only packets in the range of port numbers).
 This is valid only when the bundle hash is 'ip-l4port'.
 Valid values are Integer, keyword 'default'.

 ##### `load_bal_method_end_port`
-End port of range (to match only packets in the range of port numbers).
+Ending port in range (to match only packets in the range of port numbers).
 This is valid only when the bundle hash is 'ip-l4port'.
 Valid values are Integer, keyword 'default'.

 ##### `nat_destination`
 Destination NAT.
 Valid values are true, false or 'default'.